jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 even none.

 The first table  is `Document`.
 Each record stores a  scanned file and its next evolutions.
-A listing has  been scanned as 8  files, more or less, so a listing will be stored in the database as 8 Documents.
+A listing has been scanned as  8 PNG files, more or less, so a listing will be stored in the database as 8 Documents.

 The second table is `Cellule` (Cell).
 It stores the the various cells when splitting the graphical files.
 The  data stored in this table are